-Representatives from UMMI explained how they operate underground.
+Representatives from UMMI explained how they operate despite severe pressure from authorities.
 Union president Maziyar Gilaninejad, a technician in a metal factory, said that he had grown up visiting his father in prison for his union activities, and joined UMMI in 1982.
 The union was forced to operate underground from 1983.
 Since 2001, it has worked more openly, but is still not allowed to open bank accounts or a union office, and activists are frequently detained.

 In June, dozens of protesting steelworkers were arrested.
 Because some were holding signs with IndustriALL logos, they were subject to intense interrogation from the security forces to find out what IndustriALL is.
 Despite the repression, the union is able to organize action from workers that wins improvements.
 Protests and publicizing the behaviour of bad employers has led to the payment of unpaid wages.